Marjan112/tenth/README.md

 This is going to be false, so the value that's going to be pushed onto stack is 0 representing false.

-And finally

 50 is equal to 50

     50 50 = .

-This is going to be true, and you already know what value is going to be onto the stack...

-## Duplicating
+## Duplication

-To duplicate top value onto stack, you need to have some other value onto stack to be able to duplicate it, so let's get to work:
+To duplicate top value onto stack, you need to have some other value onto stack to be able to duplicate it:

     15 dup show